TEF

 Franchise Fee Characterisation

-Franchise fees characterised as compensating only "retail concept" or "brand use" before Indian customs — while the same group's disclosures describe the franchisor entity as providing range management, supply chain integration, technology platforms and full business model support.
+Franchise fees characterised as compensating only "retail concept" or "brand use" before Indian regulatory authorities — while the same group's disclosures describe the franchisor entity as providing range management, supply chain integration, technology platforms and full business model support.

 Royalty Scope Discrepancy

-Material agreements, group arrangements and intercompany service contracts not disclosed to the SVB during enquiry proceedings — agreements that are referenced, or their terms described, in the same company's publicly filed annual reports and SEBI disclosures.
+Material agreements, group arrangements and intercompany service contracts not disclosed to the SVB or other regulatory authorities during enquiry proceedings — agreements that are referenced, or their terms described, in the same corporate body's publicly filed annual reports and SEBI disclosures.

-The same intercompany payment treated as an arms-length transaction for transfer pricing purposes — with a detailed functional analysis supporting the TP characterisation — while a materially different characterisation is advanced before Indian customs valuation authorities.
+The same intercompany payment treated as an arms-length transaction for transfer pricing purposes — with a detailed functional analysis supporting the TP characterisation — while a materially different characterisation is advanced before Indian customs authorities or in BRSR/ESG disclosures.

 Public Docket · Institutional Submissions · Regulatory Engagements